Hiring troubles prompt some employers to eye automation and machines - The Boston Globe

-Even as millions of Americans remain jobless, retailers, food processors, energy producers, manufacturers and railroads all are stepping up their use of machines.
-Automation may also get a lift from President Joe Biden's infrastructure plan, which will encourage domestic investment in cutting-edge factories, according to Bank of America.
+Even as millions of Americans remain jobless, retailers, food processors, energy producers, manufacturers, and railroads all are stepping up their use of machines.
+Automation may also get a lift from President Biden’s infrastructure plan, which will encourage domestic investment in cutting-edge factories, according to Bank of America.

 Advertisement